 This portion of the trail takes you along the ridge between Ixcanal and Guyapa Rivers.

-When you reach a T-intersection, turn left to Mirador El Mulo where you get a different perspective of El Imposible National Park.
+When you reach a T-intersection, turn left to Mirador El Mulo where you get a different perspective of Parque Nacional El Imposible.

 From here, you can return the 50 meters to the intersection and keep going straight until you return to the main road and the visitor center.